apurwaagr/RSU-VI-Sensation/README.md

 #RSU-VI Sensation

-Step 1: refer guide file to create service file
+Step 1: Refer the ManageBootGuide file (inside the Reboot and startup directory) to create service file

 Step 2: run ./sh file

 Step 3: if you see any error, resolve dependencies using below steps (pip install)

-Step 4: incase you want to run the implementation manually - <code>
+Step 4(Optional): incase you want to install dependencies manually

 Please run the requirement.txt to install all required python packages: pip install -r requirements.txt

+Step 5(optional): incase you want to run the implementation manually

 Pre-Requisites:
 1. Latest version of python